-Rightly or wrongly, it is often referred to on the web as Obama student loan forgiveness, often times this term is thrown around in order to get quick clicks for advertisements to be perfectly honest, and there little in the way of hard facts are addressed, this is not one of those instances.
+Rightly or wrongly, this student loan policy is often referred to on the web as Obama student loan forgiveness, often times this term is thrown around in order to get quick clicks for advertisements to be perfectly honest, and there little in the way of hard facts are addressed, this is not one of those instances.

 The reality is that real student loan forgiveness programs are few and far between; do not be under any illusions.
 This new legislation does, however, provide real relief on the back end of the loan, which is something we will get to in short order.
 The main point to consider is: is this relief going to be towards your benefit or will it be a sucker punch?
 Everyone’s personal situation and solution will be slightly different.